AmberC0209/PaddleX/docs/data_annotations/cv_modules/semantic_segmentation.en.md

 ```

 ## Data Format
-The dataset defined by PaddleX for image segmentation tasks is named **SegDataset**, with the following organizational structure and annotation format:
+The dataset defined by PaddleX for image segmentation tasks is named <b>SegDataset</b>, with the following organizational structure and annotation format:

 ```ruby
 dataset_dir         # Root directory of the dataset, the directory name can be changed